traweezy/traweezy/README.md

 A full stack web developer, curently working in the financial sector, speciallizing in react, nodejs, and typescript.

-Wanting to branch out into other areas of developpment using languages like Rust
+Wanting to branch out into other areas of development using languages like Rust

 ---